dristi211/DristisBooksStore/DristisBooksStore/README.txt

 update-database
 Build Succeeded ..:)
 update the database and review the update database in the toolbar view>SQL server object explorer localdb>Database>Tables

+At 12:32
+created the Category.cs class from DristisBooks.Models and added the statement  using System.ComponentModel.DataAnnotations;